tiwo/puzzler/README.txt

 command as described the Usage_ section above.
 You must supply a Sudoku starting position, either by providing (on the command line) the name of the file containing the position, or by typing in the starting position at the prompt.
-Use periods (".") to represent empty squares in starting positions.
 Examples:

 * Supply the name of a file containing the starting position::